KeyBridge/lib-itu-sm2117/docs/howtos.md

 assert np.array_equal(arr, complex_multichannel)
 ```
 ___

-### Adding metadata <a name="metadata"></a>
+## Adding metadata <a name="metadata"></a>

-There are severel predefined attributes (key-value pairs) supported by the Recommendation,
-listed bellow.
-They can be passed to the ``write_iq_dataset`` method via the
-``metadata`` dictionary or as direct named method arguments.
-In the later case,
-it is necessary to use the shorhand notation bellow.
-When using the dictionary, it's possible
-to use either the shorthand and/or the full name.
-Attributes not listed bellow are considered
-user defined attributes and are prefixed with 'User ' as specified in the Recommendation.
+There are several predefined attributes (key-value pairs) supported by the ITU-R SM.2117-0, listed below.
+They can be passed to the ``write_iq_dataset`` method via the ``metadata`` dictionary or as a directly named method argument.
+In the latter case, it is necessary to use the shorthand notation below.
+When using the dictionary, it is possible to use either the shorthand and/or the full name.
+Attributes not listed below are considered user defined attributes and are prefixed with 'User ' as specified in the  ITU-R SM.2117-0.

-> Note: The metadata is validated according to the Recommendation and ValueError
-> exceptions will be raise if any value provided is not in accordance.
-Please
-> refer to the official [doc](https://www.itu.int/rec/R-REC-SM.2117-0-201809-I) for
-> acceptable data types and values.
+> Note: The metadata is validated according to the ITU-R SM.2117-0 and ValueError exceptions will be raised if any value provided is not in accordance.
+Please refer to the official [document](https://www.itu.int/rec/R-REC-SM.2117-0-201809-I) for acceptable data types and values.

 | Shorthand                 | Full name                           |
 | :---:                     |:---:                                |